iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/burglar-alarm.md

 Protecting your home or business starts with a reliable alarm system.
 BaseLink connects you with experienced network engineers{{$doc.location}} who install and configure burglar alarms that are tailored to your property — giving you peace of mind and round-the-clock protection.

 #description
 We install both wired and wireless alarm systems, with motion sensors placed at key entry points such as doors and windows.
-Whether it’s for a small flat or a large commercial unit, we’ll design a setup that works for your space and security needs.
+Whether it's for a small flat or a large commercial unit, we'll design a setup that works for your space and security needs.

 #description
 You can supply your own equipment or have us provide a complete kit.
 Our engineers will fit everything neatly, from control panels to door sensors, and program your system with user codes and settings for easy day-to-day use.